aiven/aiven-docs/docs/products/clickhouse/howto/transfer-data-tiered-storage.md

 ### Move data manually from SSD to object storage

-To move data manually from SSD to object storage, run:
+To move data manually from SSD to object storage, run

 ```sql
 ALTER TABLE table_name MOVE PARTITION partition_expr TO VOLUME 'remote'